UrbanminerMD/MassDarknessTWWPreseason/README.md

 3. Quality Fabric, 10/30
 4. Spellthread, 10/30

-Note: This will give us the most skill points towards the spellthreads unlocked by duskweave tailoring to let us craft it for raiders. however it is not ideal for crafting the gear unlocked in those wheels.
-If you're wanting to stick with tailoring as a guild crafter, let's plan beyond the first 80 points, there is potentially very good gear unlocked in the duskweave wheels that people may want, and you'll want to go into the final wheel on duskweave to be able to craft the bolts more efficiently.
+Note: This will give us the most skill points towards the spellthreads unlocked by duskweave tailoring to let us craft it for raiders as it's the primary spellthread for clothie dps, however it is not ideal for crafting the gear unlocked in those wheels.
+If you're wanting to stick with tailoring as a guild crafter, let's plan beyond the first 80 points, there is potentially very good gear unlocked in the duskweave wheels that people may want, and you'll want to go into the final wheel on duskweave to be able to craft the bolts more efficiently and get an extra 20 skill points towards duskweave crafting.

 Alchemy - Flasks
 1. Fantastic Flasks, full wheel